mfaustin/mfaustin.github.io/about.md

     + Mentoring Junior Staff

 I'm currently enrolled in the NC State University **Master of Statistics** program.
-I'm wanting to develop a deeper understanding of research from a statistical point of view and continue to expand my computing experience.
+I'm developing a deeper understanding of research from a statistical point of view and continuing to expand my computing expertise.

 ### Other Interests